-Creating an ‘If I Go Missing’ folder is becoming a new national trend.
+Creating an ‘If I Go Missing’ folder is becoming a national trend.
 If you are a crime junkie, like me, you may have already heard of these amazing folders.
 If not, that’s okay.
-I am going to discuss the concept behind this new trend and how it will impact the lives of women.
+I am going to discuss the concept behind this national trend and how it will impact the lives of women.

 What is an ‘If I Go Missing Folder’?